The Best Places to Snowboard or Ski Near Chicago with Kids

 Chestnut Mountain is open year round, and in non-snowy months offers biking, hiking, Mississippi cruises, an Alpine slide, zipline, and more.

-Covid-19 safety measures: Chestnut Mountain requires that face masks be worn at all times, and no indoor seating is available.
-The resort suggests using your car as base camp!
-Restaurants are open, but serve take out food only, which must be consumed outside or in vehicles.
+Covid-19 safety measures: Chestnut Mountain requires that face masks be worn when visitors are indoors.
+Restaurants are open, but food options may be limited or subject to change.
 Check the website for the most current information before you go.

 RELATED: Best Ice Skating Spots in Chicago